RobTillaart/MTP40C/README.md

 - **float getAirPressure()** request air pressure from the device.
 - **bool setAirPressureReference(float apr)** to calibrate the air pressure one can calibrate the sensor with an external device.
+Value should between 700.0 and 1100.0.
 - **uint16_t getGasConcentration()** retuns the CO2 concentration in PPM (parts per million).

+Note: there is no **getAirPressureReference()** command documented.

 ### Calibration